[ Printer Friendly Version ] [ Report Abuse ]

 "She was with her boyfriend.
 She seems to really like him," he choked out, "I mean, I actually ran right into her and she just kept snogging him…"

 "I know, I know, she's a unimaginative, ill-tempered temptress only out to crush my heart into a fine powder that you could probably accidentally inhale," he sighed, "but it still hurts."

 "Man, you've gotta see this," Dagbert, possibly the most outwardly geeky person I'd ever met stuck his head into the compartment.
 He pushed his taped glasses back up his large, freckle-covered nose.
 He wore pocket protectors.

-"Wormtail," Sirius Black put his hand on Peter's shoulder and his other on his heart for effect, "you may have successfully found a way to kill Snivellus Snape."
+"Wormtail," Sirius put his hand on Peter's chest for effect, "you may have successfully found a way to kill Snivellus Snape."

-I meant to only glance up for a moment, but when my eyes locked with the intense grey storm of Sirius Black's, my heart stopped.
+I meant to only glance up for a moment, but when my eyes locked with the intense gray storm of Sirius Black's, my heart stopped.

 I dropped my gaze to the floor before looking over at Remus.